...

 Reheat Food Temp Chart

 Cooking your food means the minimum recommended internal temperature must be reached to kill bacteria that cause foodborne illnesses.
 The same principle applies when reheating your leftover food.
-Use this reheat food temp chart as a guide to ensure that your leftover foods are safe to consume.
+Use this reheat food temperature chart as a guide to ensure your leftovers are safe to eat.

 Food Item Minimum Internal Temp for Reheating

-The best way to reheat food is in a microwave oven to ensure that all parts of the food reach 165 degrees F. Make sure to stir the food halfway through the re-heating process and let it sit for two minutes to allow the even distribution of heat.
-When you thaw your frozen food, you should reheat it within two hours after it has thawed or has been removed from the refrigerator.
-The time/temperature control for safety foods recommends that your food must reach 165 degrees F for at least 15 seconds to be safe from any bacteria.
+The best way to reheat food is in a microwave oven, ensuring that all parts reach 165 degrees F. Make sure to stir the food halfway through the reheating process and let it sit for 2 minutes to allow the heat to distribute evenly.
+When you thaw your frozen food, reheat it within 2 hours of thawing or of removing it from the refrigerator.
+The time/temperature control for safe food recommends that your food must reach 165 degrees F for at least 15 seconds to be safe from any bacteria.

 Use a thermometer to ensure your food has safely reached the ideal temperature.